 There are currently 319,388 shares of our Class B Common Stock and 319,388 shares of our Class C Common Stock issued and outstanding.
-These will be converted into shares of our Class A Common Stock when certain conditions are met.
-Such conversions would increase the number of shares
+These will be converted into shares of our Class A Common Stock [when certain conditions are met]/[on the first day of the fiscal quarter following this offering].
+Such conversions [would]/[will] increase by up to approximately []% the number of shares of Class A Common Stock outstanding and entitled to share pro rata in our earnings and distributions, which [would]/[will] dilute the interest of purchasers of Class A Common Stock in this offering.
+See "Description of Capital Stock-Conversion Rights."